 'Know thyself' and where you are at.
 Take a few moments to check in with yourself and observe what is happening with your energy as this can help you create balance within your system.

-If you are in over-stimulated or anxious energy space, allow yourself to calm down by standing up, place your feet parallel to the floor and under your hips and allow yourself to fold forward and hand upside down.
+If you are in over-stimulated or anxious energy space, allow yourself to calm down by standing up, place your feet parallel to the floor and under your hips and allow yourself to fold forward and hang upside down.
 Forward folds are proven to help decrease anxiety.

 If you are in a lethargic or depressed energy space, allow yourself to increase your energy levels by lying down on your stomach with your legs extended behind you and place your hands underneath your shoulders and raise yourself up from the ground into a cobra position and then release back to the floor.
 Continue this movement in a more dynamic rhythm and observe how back bends help to open up your heart, breathe more intensely and raise your energy levels.